technosf/ESPxRGB/README.md

 # ESPxRGB

-ESPxRGB is an Arduino library of RGB, RGBW, HSV conversion functions and Gamma Correction written in Xtensa assembler for the ESP32 SoC.
+ESPxRGB is an Arduino library of RGB, RGBW, HSV conversion functions and Gamma Correction written in Xtensa assembler for ESP SoCs.

 ## Table of Contents